itsvs/seesaw/x3dh/README.md

 information to the receiving client, the server will print the data being forwarded as well.

-You'll notice that all keypairs are being stored in `.data`.
-This is entirely unnecessary, and in a real scenario, the server will not have this information.
-The keypairs for every user will be stored in that user's local storage, otherwise the entire premise of security is compromised.
-The server will store only the relevant public keys.

 ## License

 This experiment is licensed under the MIT license, though honestly